 A database is a collection of data.
 A database could be as simple as a text file with a list of names.
-Or it could be as complex as a large, relational database management system, complete with in-built tools to help you maintain the data.
+Or it could be as complex as a large, relational database management system such as a GPU Database, complete with in-built tools to help you maintain the data.
 Regardless of how simple or complex your database is, it can be a powerful tool in extending your website.

 When we think of databases, we often think of a large repository of email addresses or contact info or the like.
 But while storing individual/company contact details is a key application of a database, it is not the only application.
 Especially when it comes to websites and blogs.

 What Is A Database Used For?

 Most database driven websites today use the database to store all sorts of data.
 While this often includes individual info, it can also include data that is essential to the operation of the website.
 For example, a database can store data to assist in the following website or blog functions:

 - It can store all website/blog content, including articles, posts, user comments, and more

 - It can store data related to the navigation of the website.
 For example, the menu items on a website could be pulled from a database.
 This allows the content providers to modify the information architecture via an administration area of the website.
 Therefore, there’s no need to modify HTML files.